Invariance of immersed Floer cohomology under Lagrangian surgery: Holomorphic disks and neck-stretching

-for some constant $\theta > 0$ (related to the minimum angle of intersection between the Lagrangians) and $s_0 \in \R$.
+for some constant $\theta > 0$ and $s_0 \in \R$.
 The definition of an end asymptotic to a Reeb orbit is similar.
-This ends the definition. \end{definition}
+This ends the Definition. \end{definition}

-In order to obtain a well-behaved moduli space recall the notion of Hofer energy.
+The exponential decay above is closely related to a finite-energy condition.
 Our case is a special case of a more general definition for stable Hamiltonian structures in \cite{bo:com}.
 For simplicity consider holomorphic maps to $U = \R \times Z$, where $Z$ is equipped with closed two-form $\omega_Z \in \Omega^2(Z)$ with fibrating null-foliation $\ker(\omega_Z) \subset TZ$ and connection form $\alpha \in \Omega^1(Z)$.
 Let $J: TU \to TU$ be a cylindrical almost complex structure.
 The {\em horizontal energy} of a holomorphic map